 In a fixed exchange rate system (also called a pegged exchange rate) value of one currency is fixed against the value of another currency/ currencies/ or with other measures of value such as gold.
-In fixed exchange rate regime when the value of local currency decreases (means when you need more local currencies to buy one unit of the international currency) it is called devaluation.
-In case of market-based exchange, such decrease in the value of the local currency is called as depreciation of the currency.
+In a fixed exchange rate regime when the value of local currency decreases (which means when you need more local currencies to buy one unit of the international currency) it is called devaluation.
+In the case of market-based exchange, such a decrease in the value of the local currency is called as the depreciation of the currency.

-Just opposite to this are – revaluation (in case of fixed exchange rate regime) or appreciation (in case of free exchange rate regime).
+Just opposite to this is – Revaluation (in case of a fixed exchange rate regime) or Appreciation (in case of a free exchange rate regime).
 In this there is an increase in the value of the local currency; you need lessor units of local currency to buy one unit of the international currency.

-In case of fixed exchange rate regime, the government or the monetary authority decides the exchange value of the local currency.
-In case of free exchange rate regime, demand and supply of the currencies in the market determines the exchange rate.
+In the case of a fixed exchange rate regime, the government or the monetary authority decides the exchange value of the local currency.
+In the case of a free exchange rate regime, the demand and supply of the currencies in the market determines the exchange rate.

-What are the challenges of fixed exchange rate regime?
+What are the challenges of a Fixed Exchange Rate Regime?

-For keeping the exchange value fixed, the central bank of the country needs enough foreign currency (currencies) reserves to meet the demand for the international currency/currencies.
-For example, if India wants to fix the value of rupee against USD (say 1 USD= INR 65), RBI will require USDs in its reserves to meet the demand of USDs in the market.
-If there is more demand for USD (for paying the import bills, international travel, outward remittance for payment of fees and other expenses of those who are living abroad), more people will approach RBI to buy USD for INR 65 and RBI shall have enough USDs to meet these demands.
-India has faced the problem of shortage of foreign currency when import bill increased due to increased imports or due to the increase in the price of crude oil, the main contributor to the import.
+For keeping the exchange value fixed, the central bank of the country needs enough foreign currency (currencies) reserves to meet the demand for international currency/currencies.
+For example, if India wants to fix the value of the rupee against the USD (say 1 USD= INR 65), RBI will require USDs in its reserves to meet the demand for USDs in the market.
+If there is more demand for USD (for paying import bills, international travel, outward remittance for payment of fees and other expenses of those who are living abroad), more people will approach RBI to buy USD for INR 65 and RBI shall have enough USDs to meet these demands.
+India has faced the problem of a shortage of foreign currency when import bills increased due to increased imports or due to the increase in the price of crude oil, the main contributor to the import.

 - 1947 Rupee pegged to pound, Re 1 Rupee = 1 Pound